department-of-veterans-affairs/va.gov-team/products/combined_va_debt_portal/payment-history/research/usability-study-6-2024/conversation-guide.md

 - Are there any other financial data points you would like to see?

 - Are there financial data points listed here that you feel are unnecesary?

--   Could you please point out where on the page you can take important actions? (if needed, clarify: pay your VA debt, request financial help, and dispute the debt)

-- If you were trying to pay off your debt, where would you find the relevant information to pay off your debt? (file number, payee number, person entitled, deduction number)

-- What are your thoughts on these fields?  (file number, payee number, person entitled, deduction number) Are any of them unclear? [comprehension]

-    **Success criteria:**

- - [ ]     Can point out the sidebar with the CTAs (pass)

- - [ ]     Say the wrong thing initially, but correct with further prompting (partial pass)

- - [ ]     They don’t know (fail)

 - How do you feel about the amount of payment history information shared with you here?
 Is any of it unclear?
 Is anything missing?

+- If you wanted to request financial help for this debt, what would you do?

+    **Success criteria:**
+ - [ ]    Clicks "Pay your balance, request financial help or dispute this overpayment" (pass)

+ - [ ]     Anywhere else (fail)

+## Resolve this Balance page (10 minutes)

+>  **Research Questions addressed in this section:**
+>  -   Can participants point out/indicate where on the page the CTAs/important actions are?
+>  -   What is the findability of different elements like on these pages?
+>  -   Can participants find what they are looking for or what they deem to be important on this page?

+   **Success criteria:**
+- [ ]    Sees Request financial help section  (pass)

+- If you were trying to pay off your debt, where would you find the relevant information to pay off your debt? (file number, payee number, person entitled, deduction number)

 ## Post Task Questions (5 minutes)